The article describes how Google Keep can be a great family organizing app for busy parents.

-What is Google Keep?
+What Is Google Keep?

 Google Keep is a note-taking app.
 It is an application that helps users organize their thoughts.
-Users can safely keep their ideas, order information collected from here and there, and convert this information into one solid store of knowledge.
+Users can safely keep their ideas, order information collected from here and there, and convert this information into one robust store of knowledge.
 The app has the capability of making users productive by helping them create checklists, adding reminders, and organizing lives.

 There are various ways one can use Google Keep.
 As a result, the app has the potential to help users in numerous ways.